 used in reference to various qualities and things associated with 19c.
 French emperors of that name, especially Napoleon I (Bonaparte), 1769-1821.
 The given name (Italian Napoleone) is attested from 13c., said to be from a St. Napoleone of Alexandria, a 4c. martyr.
 It has been folk-etymologized as "lion of Naples" or "nose of a lion."

-The name was applied to a gold coin issued by his government and worth 20 francs.
-As a 12-pound artillery piece, in use in U.S. military from 1857 (in this case, from Napoleon III (1808-1873), under whose rule it was designed).
+The name was applied to a gold coin issued by the government of Napoleon I, bearing his image, worth 20 francs.
+As the name of a 12-pound artillery piece, it is in use in U.S. military from 1857, from Napoleon III (1808-1873), under whose rule it was designed.
 As a type of boot, by 1860; as a card game, by 1876; as a type of rich cake, from 1892; as a type of good brandy, from 1930.
 The name also was applied by 1821 to anyone thought to have achieved domination in any field by ambition and ruthlessness.
 Napoleon complex in reference to aggressiveness by short people is attested by 1930.
-Related: Napoleonic.
+Related: Napoleonic; Napoleonism.